 - Do not use a dozer or tractor plow without a canopy or brush guard, and radio communications.

-- Operators will wear required PPE and carry a fire shelter.
+- Operators will wear required personal protective equipment and carry a fire shelter.

 - Be aware of different fuel types, rates of spread, and flammability.